Einhornhool/100-days-of-code/r1-log.md

 Started the Wikipedia Viewer for freeCodeCamp.
 It's been a lot of reading the documentation today.
 I want to try to do this all by myself this time, so I'll have to understand everything.

 ### R1D43
 Continued reading about the Wikipedia API and tried some stuff in codepen.
 Not successful.
 Probably need help again.

+### R1D44
+Continued reading about the Wikipedia API.
+I watched parts of a video about it to get pushed in the right direction.
+Now trying to solve the rest alone (still not easy).